-Students must satisfactorily complete an approved Single-Subject Program such as one of the following: art, business, English, mathematics, music, physical education, science, social science, or Spanish, or pass an approved singlesubject examination (Praxis/SSAT tests where required).
+Students must satisfactorily complete an approved Single-Subject Program such as one of the following: art, business, English, mathematics, music, physical education, science, social science, or Spanish, or pass an approved single-subject examination (Praxis/SSAT tests where required).

-2. Course prerequisites
+2. Preprofessional Course Requirements

-A. EDUC 300 Introduction to Teaching as a Profession (for undergraduate students, includes 15 hours of service learning in public schools)
+A. EDUC 300 Introduction to Teaching as a Profession (for undergraduate students, includes 15 hours of service learning in public schools) - or -

-A. EDUC 400 Foundations of Education (for undergraduate and graduate students)
+EDUC 400 Foundations of Education (for undergraduate and graduate students)